 Building’s cover as a condition of your mortgage

 You may find that in the terms and condition of your mortgage that cover for the building is a minimal requirement.
 In these situations declaring your property is vacant is vital to understand what you need to do next.

 An unoccupied property is going to be more of a target for thieves, vandals, and squatters.
 This is going to be down to the fact that there is less vigilance and deterrence at the property.
 With that in mind, we’ve created some useful tips to help keep your property safe when you’re not there to protect it:

 1) Maintain your property

 Some of the top telltale signs that a property has been left vacant for some time are an overgrown garden, the buildup of mail and newspapers, flaky external paintwork and broken glass.
-It is recommended that you maintain the property on a regular basis to avoid giving off any impression that your property is vacant.
+It is therefore recommended that you maintain the property on a regular basis to avoid giving off any impression that your property is vacant.

 2) Arrange checks by your neighbour or local contact